Three-dimensional magnetohydrodynamics system forced by space-time white noise: Introduction

-Let us also emphasize that it is completely inaccurate and actually misleading to believe that any result on the NSE may be generalized to the MHD system via more computations.
+Let us also emphasize that there are many results on the NSE which have not been extended to the MHD system despite much effort by many mathematicians.
 As already mentioned, the work of Hairer and Mattingly \cite{HM06} on the ergodicity of the 2-d NSE seems difficult to be extended to the 2-d MHD system.
 In the deterministic case, there exist also abundance of results for which an extension from the case of the NSE to the MHD system is a challenging open problem.
-For example, although Yudovich \cite{Y63} over 55 years ago proved the global regularity of the solution to the 2-d NSE with zero viscous diffusion, which is the Euler equations, its extension to the 2-d MHD system with zero viscous diffusion remains open despite extensive interest from many mathematicians (e.g. \cite{CWY14, FMMNZ14, JZ14a, Y18a}). \end{remark}
+For example, although Yudovich \cite{Y63} over 55 years ago proved the global regularity of the solution to the 2-d NSE with zero viscous diffusion, which is the Euler equations, its extension to the 2-d MHD system with zero viscous diffusion remains open despite extensive interest from many mathematicians (e.g., \cite{CWY14, FMMNZ14, JZ14a, Y18a}). \end{remark}

 \begin{remark} We point out an interesting open problem of extending our result to the Hall-MHD system: